Tag: Harrismith

 – a Biscayne like Max Ntshingila’s –

 I had wondered vaguely all these years about something, and I never expected to get the answer.
-But Thandinkosi had the answer for me: That cream coloured yank tank Max drove was a 1963 Chev Biscayne.
-I just LOVE it that I did find out!
+But Thandinkosi had the answer for me: That creamy-gold coloured yank tank Max drove was a 1963 Chev Biscayne.
+I just LOVE it that I finally did find out!
 Never thought I would or could.

 Thandinkosi still goes to Harrismith regularly to look after the house in Phomolong where he was raised.
 One of his nieces lives in it.